AWS Glossary

 Key Facts

-- • Definition Amazon Bedrock AgentCore is a set of managed services for deploying production AI agents at scale
+- •Definition Amazon Bedrock AgentCore is AWS's **managed agent runtime and infrastructure layer** for production AI agents

 Entity Definitions